damianpumar/r2wc/README.md

 </body>
 ```

-Note that by using React 18, `r2wc` will use the new root API.
-If your application needs the legacy API, please use React 17

-In the above case, the web-greeting custom element is not making use of the `name` property from our `Greeting` component.

 ## Working with Attributes

 By default, custom elements created by `r2wc` only pass properties to the underlying React component.
 To make attributes work, you must specify your component's props.